How Much Compensation Can You Get for a Spinal Cord Injury?

 - Temporary Paraplegia = average £40k

 An incomplete spinal injury is when only partial damage has been sustained.
-These are classics into 4 different Syndromes being:
+These are classified into 4 different Syndromes being:

-When it comes to talking money it can be a difficult subject so our solicitors understand this.
-We make sure we are completely transparent when it comes to the money side of claims.
+Our solicitors understand that claiming compensation can be very daunting, therefore, we.
+We make sure we are completely transparent to make the process easier for you..
 Below is an example of how much a specific case could accumulate once complete.

 Who Specialises in Spinal Injury Compensation?

-Here at nhsnegliegenceclaim.com we work with many Medical Negligence NHS solicitors who specialise in bringing forward claims for those who have fallen victim to spinal injury negligence.
+Here at nhsnegliegenceclaim.com we work with many medical negligence solicitors for the NHS who specialise in bringing forward claims for those who have fallen victim to spinal injury negligence.

 We make sure that we get through to the best solicitor to deal with any type of claim you may have to get the right support throughout the process.